 The market cycle graph for this LGA shows a considerable fluctuation in the median price change where it only grew by 1% in 2012.
 However, price growth started to increase gradually after that, reaching the highest yearly change of 12% in 2017, only to begin slowing again in the following years crossing the red line in 2019 with a negative yearly change of -0.95% at the beginning of 2020.

-According to the HtAG forecast, median prices for this LGA are expected to decline by a further -0.64% by 2021.
-The property cycle for this LGA will likely reach its’ trough in years 2020-2021.
+According to the HtAG forecast, median prices for this LGA are expected to decline marginally.
+The property cycle for this LGA will likely reach its’ trough in year 2020.

-Suburb Capital Growth and Price Variance Heatmaps for Houses in Casey City
+Suburb Capital Growth and Price Heatmaps for Houses in Casey City

 The heatmap below represents median price growth in this LGA on an annual basis.
 The red areas show the percentage decrease below 2% with the lowest prices recorded in Doveton Houses (A$493,000) at -3.23%.
 The color yellow and the spectrum of green shades show the percentage increase ranging from 2%-6% with the highest recorded percentage in Narre Warren North Houses at 6.30%.